Quick Links

 Historical Context of the Cun

-What is a “Cun” System un Units?
+What is a “Cun” System of Units?

 A cun is a unit of measurement specifically used to find acupuncture points.
 Recognizing the individuality of each person, TCM employs the use of cun to accommodate the varying sizes of torsos, arms, legs, and other body parts.
 This individualized approach ensures that acupuncture treatments are tailored to the specific needs and dimensions of each patient.